content-island/workshop-step-by-step-guide/03-post-detail/README.md

 <h1>Hey I'm the post detail</h1>
 ```

-But this would not work, we have a single route per posts, if we go to Content Island we can see there's a field called `slug` that we can use to create a dynamic route, and on every link we use that post.
+But this won’t work.
+We need one route per post.
+In Content Island we have a field called `slug` that we can use to create a dynamic route, and then link each post with it.

-What can we do?
-Astro offers a way to create dynamic routes using square brackets:
+So, what can we do?
+Astro provides a way to create dynamic routes using square brackets:

-- We can add one or more segments in the file name using square brackets to indicate a dynamic segment.
+- You can add one or more segments to the file name using square brackets to indicate a dynamic segment.

-- The name inside the brackets will be the name of the property we can use to access the value of that segment.
+- The name inside the brackets becomes the property you can use to access that segment’s value.
-- And using _getStaticPaths_ we can tell Astro which pages to generate at build time.
+- With _getStaticPaths_, you can tell Astro which pages to generate at build time.

-If you are a Marvel fan, remember infinity wars, where Dr. Strange saw millions of futures, and only one where they win?
-That's what we are going to do here, we are going to tell Astro which pages to generate at build time.
+If you’re a Marvel fan, think of _Infinity War_ when Dr. Strange looked into millions of futures and saw only one where they won.
+That’s pretty much what we’re doing here: telling Astro exactly which pages to generate at build time.

-Let's update the name of the from _index.astro_ to
+So let’s rename the file from _index.astro_ to:

 _[slug].astro_

-And now let's calculate all the paths we need to generate using _getStaticPaths_.
+And now let’s calculate all the paths we need to generate using _getStaticPaths_.

-In order to do that we have to:
+To do this, we need to:

-- Read the list of posts from the Content Island.
+- Fetch the list of posts from Content Island.
-- For each post, return an object with the params property containing the slug of the post.
+- For each post, return an object with a `params` property containing the post’s slug.
-- Then we can use the props to render the post detail.
+- Then use the props to render the post detail.

-We have avialable this api and model in the post-collection pod, here we could decide:
+We already have an API and model available in the post-collection pod.
+At this point, we could:

-1. Reuse that api and model on the page.
+1. Reuse that API and model on the page.
-2. Create a copy of that api and model on the page.
+2. Copy the API and model into the page.
-3. Promoteo to common code that can be reused.
+3. Promote it to shared code that can be reused.

-For the sake of simplicity, let's reuse the api and model on the page.
+For simplicity, let’s just reuse the API and model directly on the page.

 _./src/pages/posts/[slug].astro_